TomasaSbaffi/Bulk_metagenome_virome_2023/README.md

 Bioinformatics workflow used in the article:

 > Sabatino R, Sbaffi T, Corno G, Fontaneto D, Periyasamy S, Di Cesare A. 2022.
 Bacteriophages limitedly contribute to the antimicrobial resistome of microbial communities in wastewater treatment plants.
-Microbiology Spectrum,e01101-23. doi: [[xxxx](https://doi.org/10.1128/spectrum.01101-23)]
+Microbiology Spectrum,e01101-23. [[doi](https://doi.org/10.1128/spectrum.01101-23)]

 For the biostatistics workflow of the same paper, [Click here](Intra_Extra_DNA_script_statistical_analysis.R)